 Index funds are simple and remarkably effective in wealth creation over the long term.
 But, whether to invest in index funds in India or not depends on your long-term investing goals and risk preferences.

-One of the biggest advantages of index funds in India is that their performance is extremely easy to track.
-You need to track the underlying index of the fund to know how your fund is performing.
+One of the biggest advantages of index funds in India is that their performance is easy to track.
+You need to track the fund’s underlying index to know how your fund is performing.

-If you are a risk-averse investor and want to avoid the technicalities of investing in the market and bring simplicity to your investment journey, index funds will suit your investment portfolio.
+Suppose you are a risk-averse investor and want to avoid the technicalities of investing in the market and bring simplicity to your investment journey.
+In that case, index funds will suit your investment portfolio.